supercollider/example-plugins/README.md

 example-plugins/01a-BoringMixer/$ mkdir build
 example-plugins/01a-BoringMixer/$ cd build
 ```
 Next, we run CMake and tell it where the SuperCollider headers are to be found (don't forget the `..`!):

 ```shell
 example-plugins/01a-BoringMixer/build/$ cmake -DSC_PATH=/path/to/sc3source/ ..
 ```

-Here, `/path/to/sc3source/` is the path to a directory of the SuperCollider *source code* (NOT the app itself).
-The source code version should match your SuperCollider app version.
-Slight differences will probably be tolerated, but if they're too far apart you will get an "API version mismatch" error when you boot the server.
+Here, `/path/to/sc3source/` is the path to the source code.
+Once again, this is the *source code*, not the app itself.

 The path should contain a file at `include/plugin_interface/SC_PlugIn.h`.
 If you get a warning that `SC_PlugIn.h` could not be found, then `SC_PATH` is not set correctly.
 If no `SC_PATH` is provided, the build system assumes the SuperCollider include files in `/usr/include/SuperCollider/`.